-1. A completed membership application that includes positive sponsorship by at least one (1) member in good standing, and is submitted by the deadline date on the application form.
+A completed membership application that includes positive sponsorship by at least one (1) member in good standing, and is submitted by the deadline date on the application form.

 B. Upon receipt of an application package, the Membership Chairman shall review it to make sure all requirements noted above have been met, and that all appropriate information has been provided.
 If not, the application shall not be submitted for further consideration.
 Instead, the Membership Chairman shall request that the applicant provide the additional items or information needed.
 The application package shall be considered “on hold” until the Membership Chairman deems it to be complete.

-C. Once the Membership Chairman is satisfied the package is complete he shall:
+C. Once the Membership Chairman is satisfied the package is complete, he or she shall:

-1. Submit the application package to the Executive Board
+Submit the application package to the Executive Board when complete.

-2. Submit the applicant’s name to be published in the next newsletter
+Submit the applicant’s name to be published in the next newsletter and/or email.

-3. Appoint a member to visit a location where the prospective member is playing to evaluate his efforts as a D.J. and to provide a report of his findings.
+Appoint a member to visit a location where the prospective member is playing to evaluate his or her efforts as a deejay, and to provide a report of his or her findings.

 D. The visiting member shall report back to the Executive Board as soon as possible and, in all cases, before the application is presented to the membership for voting.

-E. When the name of an applicant is published in the newsletter, a note should be included asking anyone who has any reason to oppose the application to immediately share that information with the Membership Chairman within 10 days of the notice.
+E. When the name of an applicant is published in the newsletter or email, a notice shall be included asking anyone who has any reason to oppose the application to immediately share that information with the Membership Chairman within 10 days of the notice.
 The Membership Chairman’s contact information should be included.
 The purpose of this directive is to provide the Executive Board with the time and opportunity to investigate any opposition and make appropriate recommendations to the membership at the time of voting.
 In unusual situations, the Executive Board may delay consideration of an application until further investigation of an application can be completed.

-F. The applicant and his or her sponsor shall be present at the next general meeting, offering members in attendance the opportunity to comment.
+F. The applicant and his or her sponsor shall be present at the next general meeting, offering members in attendance the opportunity to comment and ask questions.
 A 51% approval vote shall be required.
-If a member is approved at the September meeting, their dues for the upcoming year starting October 1st shall be considered “paid”.
+If a candidate is approved at the September meeting, their initial membership fee is due for the upcoming year starting January 1st.